Is the World of Hyatt Business card worth the annual fee?

 In addition to the above, you’ll enjoy multiple travel protections, including an auto rental collision damage waiver and trip interruption and cancellation insurance.

-You’ll also earn World of Hyatt points on each purchase with your card, which TPG’s February 2025 valuations peg at 1.7 cents each.
-You’ll earn 4 points per dollar spent at Hyatt hotels and 2 points per dollar spent on fitness club and gym membership purchases.
+You’ll also earn 4 points per dollar spent at Hyatt hotels and 2 points per dollar spent on fitness club and gym membership purchases, which most other cards do not offer as a bonus category.

 Additionally, cardholders earn 2 points per dollar spent in your top three out of eight spending categories each quarter.
 Categories include:

-- Airline tickets purchased directly from an airline
+- Airline tickets (purchased directly from the airline)

 - Car rental agencies